Tennis: Top seed Fabio Fognini falls at ASB Classic, as Feliciano Lopez overcomes mid-match meltdown

 "I had to be aggressive against a player like Fabio who is a better player than me from the baseline," said Lopez.
 "I don't want to play so much rallies.
 I was trying to serve and volley as much as I could."

 That strategy worked.
-Lopez took the second set after a string of Fognini errors, then grabbed an early break in the third set which he never relinquished.
+Lopez took the second set after a string of Fognini errors, then grabbed an early break in the third set to set up victory.

+Later, Canadian Denis Shapovalov lived up to his billing in an entertaining clash against compatriot Vasik Pospisil.

+Shapovalov had only one win here from two previous visits, and was flat in a first round exit last year.

+"It would mean a lot," admitted Shapovalov.
+"I'm coming here three years in a row now and not just because it is a nice tournament.
+I would love to go really deep and have a great run.
+I feel like I do have the game right now to do so."

+Shapovalov mixed sweet and sour on serve, with 12 aces and six doubles faults, but was brilliant from the backhand wing and displayed astounding court coverage.

-Sixth seed Hubert Hurkacz (Poland), Brit Kyle Edmund, young Frenchman Ugo Humbert and world No 24 Benoit Paire were among the others to advance on Wednesday, while Kiwi Artem Sitak and his partner Divij Sharan (India) upset the No 1 seeded combination of Michael Venus and John Peers in a round of 16 doubles clash.
+Sixth seed Hubert Hurkacz (Poland), Brit Kyle Edmund, young Frenchman Ugo Humbert and world No 24 Benoit Paire were among the others to advance.

+Kiwi Artem Sitak and partner Divij Sharan (India) upset the No 1-seeded combination of Michael Venus and John Peers in their doubles clash.